- Learning &

 Credit-bearing Courses (2016-2017)

-The University is currently refreshing its framework for academic staff development and as a consequence of this, and staffing changes within Organisational Development and Professional Learning (OD&PL) we will not be offering credit bearing courses in 2016-2017.
-Colleagues are able to apply for professional recognition through the UKPSF@Leeds individual application scheme in 2016-2017.
+The University is currently refreshing its framework for academic staff development and as a consequence of this, we will not be offering credit bearing courses until 2018.
+Colleagues are able to apply for professional recognition through the Professional Recognition in Student Education (PRiSE) scheme from Autumn 2017.

-OD&PL will be supporting colleagues who are currently registered on credit-bearing courses to complete this year, and encourages colleagues to do so.
-In particular applicants who are yet to complete ULTRA will be supported by OD&PL to complete their attendance and assessment.
+OD and PL will be supporting colleagues who are currently registered on credit-bearing courses to complete this year, and encourages colleagues to do so.
+In particular applicants who are yet to complete ULTRA will be supported by OD and PL to complete their attendance and assessment.
 Where applicable equivalent sessions have been scheduled to enable attendance to be completed.

-Registered participants on all credit-bearing courses (i.e. ULTRA, PGCert, PGCAP) who are currently in periods of extension on their original registration will also be supported by OD&PL to complete their course.
+Registered participants on all credit-bearing courses (i.e. ULTRA, PGCert, PGCAP) who are currently in periods of extension on their original registration will also be supported by OD and PL to complete their course.

 Frequently Asked Questions